NikolaBoshevski/my-portfolio/README.md

-All of my projects and websites are uploaded on a separate branch, please review them all.
+All of my projects and websites are uploaded on separate branches, please make sure to review them all.